Settings

 Oh, and when he lied about taking Tesla private so he could quickly boost the price of the stock.
 That sucks too.
 He's always sucked.

-• iknowstuff a day ago
+• iknowstuff 2 months ago

 People in the United States can choose to live in very rural and sparsely populated areas, far more remote than most OECD countries.